free shipping available for select units!

 Seasonal Energy Efficiency Ratio.
 It is the system that measures the efficiency of air conditioners and heat pumps.
 The higher the rating, the less electricity the unit will consume.
 It is an official term defined by the AHRI (Air conditioning, Heat and Refrigeration Institute) standard 210/240

-How is SEER Rating Calculated?
+How Is SEER Rating Calculated?

 According to the AHRI, the first thing to determine is the total amount of heat removed from a home during any typical season.
 This is measured in BTU (British Thermal Units).
 Next, the BTU’s are divided by the total electrical energy the unit consumes during the same time period.
 This is expressed as watt-hours (Wh).
 SEER = BTU / Wh.